MikeAlexMartinez/templates/cloned/FreeCSS/Ranger/README.md

     Extreme small (<500) Then 6 of 1.

 - Section 6 - Happy Clients say...

+  header fadein.

+  objects fadein from left to right.

   Same heading and large summary styling.
 With different colors.